rachellombardi/tutorial-error101/README.md

 It's quite possible that the error was simply transient, and if we retry, the job will succeed.
 We can re-queue a job that is in Held state by using `condor_release`:

 	condor_release JOB-ID

-## Retries with periodic_release

-It is important to consider that the Open Science Pool is a very heterogenous environment.
-You might have a job that works at 95% of remote sites, but inexplicably fails elsewhere.
-What to do, then?

-Fortunately, we can ask Condor to check if the job failed by looking at its exit code.
-If you are familiar with UNIX systems, you may be aware that a successful program returns "0".
-Anything other than 0 might be considered a failure, and so we can ask Condor to monitor for these and retry if it detects any such failures.

-This can be accomplished by adding the following lines to your submit file:

-	# Send the job to Held state on failure.
-	on_exit_hold = (ExitBySignal == True) || (ExitCode != 0)

-	# Periodically retry the jobs every 10 minutes, up to a maximum of 5 retries.
-	periodic_release =  (NumJobStarts < 5) && ((CurrentTime - EnteredCurrentStatus) > 600)